thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-7_using-routeparams.md

   ```
 3. Import `ContactDetailComponent` so you can use it in `ContactsApp`
 4. Add a new route config to `ContactsApp` that takes `/contacts/:id` and points to `ContactDetailComponent`
-5. Set `useAsDefault: true` for the main `ContactsListComponent` route
+5. Set `useAsDefault: true` in the route config for the main `ContactsListComponent` route
 6. Add names to the route configuration (`ContactsList`, `ContactDetail`)
 7. Import `ROUTER_DIRECTIVES` so you can use them in `ContactsListComponent`
 8. Add `ROUTER_DIRECTIVES` to `ContactsListComponent` directive dependencies